Making A Mark On Manufacturing Day

 For example, Omniseal® spring-energized seals are currently used in core life science systems such as Ultra-High Performance Liquid Chromatography (UHPLC) & High Performance Liquid Chromatography (HPLC), in-vitro diagnostic medical devices (IVDs), surgical tools and portable insulin delivery for their ability to run dry, be chemically inert and support low friction and long life.
 Our proven polymer solution, Rulon® J cup seal, improves the quality of life for many users of portable oxygen concentrators (POC), and other Rulon® materials are FDA Compliant and USP Class VI certified, most often used in bearings in pharmaceutical and food industries for their ability to support strict sanitation requirements.
 Our Meldin® injection molded PEEK bearings were used in one of the first full-powered, reusable, battery operated endoscopic staplers in the world.

-When it comes to space, Omniseal Solutions™ has been a leader in providing critical parts in the Space Shuttle, International Space Station, Mars Rover Curiosity, the Space Launch System and advancements in commercial and military aircraft.
-Its polymers, composites and metal seals address high-temperature, cryogenic and performance needs of aviation Tier 1s and OEMs, with their use also in auxiliary power units, jet engines, actuators, landing gear, rotor heads, turboshaft, fuel tanks, and more.
+When it comes to space, Omniseal Solutions™ has been a leader in providing critical parts in the Space Shuttle, International Space Station, Mars Rover Curiosity, the Space Launch System and advancements in commercial aircraft and helicopters.
+Their polymers, composites and metal seals address high-temperature, cryogenic and performance needs of aviation Tier 1s and OEMs, with their use also in auxiliary power units, jet engines, actuators, landing gear, rotor heads, turboshaft, fuel tanks, and more.

 And in oil and gas, its spring-energized seals address high pressure and high temperature (HPHT) conditions with pressures over 15,000 psi and temperatures greater than 350°F (177°C).
 They have helped to ensure a tight seal in the world’s first subsea gas compression station in the Åsgard field offshore Norway at depths of 3,000 meters (9,842 feet), pressures beyond 15,000 psi (1,034 bar) and temperatures above 150°C (302°F).
 Given its proven expertise in NORSOK M710, API 6A, and other leading standards, our team was called upon by a major U.S. oil and gas customer to develop a technical engineering manual with selection guidelines for polymer lip seals in API 6D isolation valves.